USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

    - 2.5.
-If the Site ID is provided AND Site Information is provided, the site information will be ignored with
+If the site ID is provided AND Site Information is provided, the site information will be ignored with
      warnings,
      and the system will perform the following steps:

-     - Validate provided Site ID.
+     - Validate provided site ID.
-     - If Site ID is not valid, the service generates an error:
+     - If site ID is not valid, the service generates an error:
        ```json
        {
          "message": "Provided value is not valid.
 Does not match format of: Two Letter Activity Location Code + Up to 10 alphanumeric characters", "field": "Emanifest.transporter.epaSiteId",
-         "value": "EPA Site ID value"
+         "value": "SiteIDvalue"
        }
        ```
-     - If Site ID is valid, check if the site is registered.
+     - If site ID is valid, check if the site is registered.
      - If the site is not registered, the service generates a warning:

        ```json
        {
          "message": "Site with provided EPA Site ID is not registered", "field": "Emanifest.transporter.epaSiteId",
-         "value": "Site ID value"
+         "value": "SiteIDvalue"
        }
        ```

    - 2.6.
-If Site ID is not provided AND Site Information is provided, the system will perform the following
+If site ID is not provided AND Site Information is provided, the system will perform the following
      steps:

      - Validate the provided Site Information.